-Loans are stated at the amount of unpaid principal, net of any allowances for loan losses, and adjusted for (1) the net amount of direct costs and nonrefundable loan fees associated with lending, and (2) deposits made by the borrowers used as collateral for a loan and due back to the builder at or prior to loan payoff.
+Loans are stated at the amount of unpaid principal, net of any allowances for loan losses, and adjusted for (1) the net unrecognized portion of direct costs and nonrefundable loan fees associated with lending, and (2) deposits made by the borrowers used as collateral for a loan and due back to the builder at or prior to loan payoff.
 The net amount of nonrefundable loan origination fees and direct costs associated with the lending process, including commitment fees, is deferred and accreted to interest income over the lives of the loans using a method that approximates the interest method.
-Substantially all of the Company's loans are secured by real estate in a suburb of Pittsburgh, Pennsylvania.
-Accordingly, the ultimate collectability of a substantial portion of these loans is susceptible to changes in market conditions in that area.

-Past due loans are loans contractually past due 30 days or more as to principal or interest payments.
 A loan is classified as nonaccrual, and the accrual of interest on such loan is discontinued, when the contractual payment of principal or interest becomes 90 days past due.
 In addition, a loan may be placed on nonaccrual at any other time management has serious doubts about further collectability of principal or interest according to the contractual terms, even though the loan is currently performing.
-A loan may remain on accrual status if it is in the process of collection or well-secured (i.e. the loan has sufficient collateral value).
+A loan may remain on accrual status if it is in the process of collection or well-secured (i.e., the loan has sufficient collateral value).
 Loans are restored to accrual status when the obligation is brought current or has performed in accordance with the contractual terms for a reasonable period of time and the ultimate collectability of the total contractual principal and interest is no longer in doubt.